The 10 Most Reliable Car Brands 2022

-New car reliability ratings should be near the top of your research list when shopping for a new vehicle.
+When searching for a car, whether it be new or used, reliability is very likely near the top of your priority list.
 Predicted reliability can help you understand how much you’ll spend on maintenance and may help you get a feel for whether—or how often—you’ll be left stranded on the side of the road.

-The good news is that new cars are more dependable than ever before, as automakers focus on build quality and longevity.
-Electric vehicles are becoming more common, too, so their reduced maintenance costs can be a huge benefit for some buyers.
+We have some great news: These days, new cars are more dependable than ever before, as automakers focus on build quality and longevity.
+The rise of electric vehicles in the marketplace is good news for reliability, too.
+Because EVs use fewer moving parts, they often boast reduced maintenance costs, which can be a huge benefit for buyers.

-To determine which ten automotive brands are deemed most dependable, we calculated the average ranking from the two leading authorities in this area: Consumer Reports and J.D.
+To determine which ten automakers are deemed most dependable, we calculated the average score from the two leading authorities in this area: Consumer Reports and J.D.
 Power.
-The lower the average score across the two companies' annual reports, the more reliable the featured brands' cars have been reported to be.
-The results are based on feedback from vehicle owners, and updated annually to reflect reported issues and complaints.
+For both companies, the lower the score awarded to an automaker, the more reliable that automaker's cars have been reported to be.
+The results are based on feedback from vehicle owners, and they are updated annually to reflect reported issues and complaints.
 Those include glitches with infotainment systems to serious mechanical failures and everything in between.

 While the automakers listed below fare better than their competitors in recent Consumer Reports and J.D.
 Power surveys, it should be noted few vehicles are completely trouble-free, especially if you’re shopping the used-car market.
-We recommend supplementing this list by researching common problems that may be associated with the specific year/make/model vehicle you’re considering purchasing, and potentially asking a trusted mechanic to inspect any cars you're considering.
+We recommend supplementing this list by researching common problems that may be associated with the specific vehicle you’re considering purchasing, and asking a trusted mechanic to inspect any cars you'd consider buying.

 Lexus

 Lexus, Toyota’s luxury brand, has consistently ranked at the top of reliability lists for years, and it typically outperforms other brands for dependability and longevity.
-The Lexus ES and Lexus GX are both class leaders, according to J.D.
-Power, and the brand’s vehicles rank highly for initial quality.
+The Lexus ES and Lexus RX both have long histories of strong reliability, and the brand's new turbocharged engine options have proven to be largely problem-free, as well.
 Many people report that Lexus vehicles cost less to own over the long haul, though some say that parts and labor are more expensive than expected.

 Lexus backs its vehicles with a four-year/50,000-mile basic warranty and a six-year/70,000-mile powertrain warranty.
-The brand will release its first EV in the coming months, which will get an eight-year/100,000-mile warranty on hybrid, battery, and electric drivetrain components.
+The Lexus RZ, the brand's first EV launched in 2023 with an eight-year/100,000-mile warranty on hybrid, battery, and electric drivetrain components.

 Toyota